-The Department of Defense intends to introduce Cybersecurity Maturity Model Certification (CMMC) requirements into contracts on a gradual basis starting in their new fiscal year that begins this October 1st.
+The Department of Defense will begin to introduce Cybersecurity Maturity Model Certification (CMMC) requirements into contracts through a gradual / phased roll-out under a new interim rule effective November 30, 2020.
 Ultimately, all new DoD contracts will include CMMC requirements.
-These foundational security requirements will be applicable to every contractor and subcontractor in the Defense Industrial Base, to secure the supply chain and protect our warfighters.
+These foundational security requirements will be applicable to every non-COTS contractor and subcontractor in the Defense Industrial Base, to secure the supply chain and protect our warfighters.

-As the final event in a series of webinars supporting New England manufacturers in the DoD supply chain, a member of the CMMC Accreditation Body (CMMC-AB) will share the latest news.
+This is the final event in a series of webinars supporting New England manufacturers in the DoD supply chain presented by Polaris MEP Cybersecurity specialist Jean Lehman.

 WHO SHOULD ATTEND

 Companies with contracts or business within the Department of Defense Supply Chain– Primes, Subcontractors to a Prime, or lower tiers.

 Jean Lehman, NIST Standards Project Manager for Polaris MEP.

 JEAN LEHMAN is a Cybersecurity professional specializing in helping small business clients understand paths to cyber resiliency and compliance.
 She translates from requirements and standards to client’s unique environment and business processes.
 Jean specializes in navigating DoD DFARS and NIST cybersecurity for defense contractors and subcontractors throughout the tiers of the supply chain.

 A New England Regional Defense Industry Collaboration Workshop